| REPORTS TO |

 |

-The Field office manager will be based in Kasulu or Kibondo, Kigoma
+| WORKING CONDITIONS The Field office manager will be based in Kasulu or Kibondo, Kigoma

 region with travel to Nyarugusu and Nduta camps and with occasional